aknirmal90/gcp-cloudbuild-slack-notifications/README.md

 # Overview

-This application uses the following GCP components to deploy a stack notifier for your cloud build jobs
+This application uses the following GCP components to deploy a slack notifier for your cloud build jobs
 1. Pub / Sub Topics
 2. Cloud Functions using Python Framework

 ![alt text](assets/image.png?raw=true)

-## 1. Retrieve Slack Wrbhook URL
+## 1. Retrieve Slack Webhook URL
 Before you start, ensure that you have a slack webhook available.
 The cloud function which will be deployed by this repository will send POST requests to the slack webhook you configure within `main.py`

 For more information on how to retrieve the slack webhook, visit this <a href="https://api.slack.com/messaging/webhooks">link</a>

 ## 2. Enable GCP APIs
-Your application will use Cloud Functions, Pub/Sub and Cloud Build Ensure that you turn on APIs for these services <a href="https://console.cloud.google.com/flows/enableapi?apiid=pubsub.googleapis.com,cloudfunctions,cloudbuild.googleapis.com&redirect=https://cloud.google.com/functions/quickstart">here</a>.
+Your application will use Cloud Functions, Pub/Sub and Cloud Build.
+Ensure that you turn on APIs for these services <a href="https://console.cloud.google.com/flows/enableapi?apiid=pubsub.googleapis.com,cloudfunctions,cloudbuild.googleapis.com&redirect=https://cloud.google.com/functions/quickstart">here</a>.